Skip to main content

 CiviRules and Automation

-How to set up criteria in CiviPlus for certain actions to automatically be completed
+How to set up rules in CiviPlus for certain actions to take place automatically

 C